Torres Novas is a city in the district of Santarém, situated in the Ribatejo

 It was created to preserve and showcase the traditional rural

-between the Ribatejo plains and the Bairro area.
-The museum’s
+the Ribatejo plains and the Bairro area.
+The museum’s collection

-that illustrate the evolution of farming practices.
-Visitors can
+the evolution of farming practices.
+Visitors can also see

-also see reconstructions of traditional houses, wine presses,
+reconstructions of traditional houses, wine presses, threshing floors,

-threshing floors, and everyday objects that highlight the ingenuity
+and everyday objects that highlight the ingenuity and resilience of

 -